Will MIC develop on bare steel within (offshore) soil samples from the site?

 Corrosion-related microorganisms were indeed found in samples from various locations in the planned offshore wind farm.
 Microbial activity was also determined at different depths in the sediment.
 On the basis of this data, an assessment was made of the possible corrosion risk for the metal structures to be placed at that location at a later date and advice was given on corrosion protection measures.
 In addition to microbiological research, Endures can also help you choose a suitable system for corrosion monitoring.

-Samples from various locations in the planned offshore wind farm
+Samples were taken from various locations in the planned offshore wind farm

 Conducting microbiological research at an early stage will significantly improve corrosion protection